ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/04-bubble-sort.md

 Bubble sort consists of a simple double `for` loop.
 The inner `for` loop moves through the array from left to right, comparing adjacent elements.
-If an element is greater than its right neighbor, then the two are swapped.
+If an element is greater than its right neighbour, then the two are swapped.
 Once the largest element is encountered, this process will cause it to "bubble" up to the right of the array (which is where Bubble sort gets its name).
 The second pass through the array repeats